arp242/elles/README.md

   other days" type logic.
 Also might want to do relative times ("5 hours ago")
   as: "relative for this week, full date for older".

-- Can't configure which borders to display.
+- Can't configure which borders to display, or column width (FreeBSD ls has LS_COLWIDTHS for that).

 - I didn't implement any filtering; not sure yet what the best approach for this.
 Realistically, I almost never want to see `*.o` files in my listing. eza